 This tour often then continues on to Johnny Cay which is a designated park area and you will pay another $4.000 COP per person for the entrance.
 There is a beautiful white sand beach here and numerous restaurants to where your tour operator will direct you – probably to insure a commission from your purchase.
 Depending on your arrangements you can spend the remainder of the afternoon here or return back to the main island around 1:30 p.m.

 While I can’t imagine being cooped up in a pirate ship for 2 or 3 months at a time with a bunch of smelly sailors, arriving at this safe harbour, with its beautiful white sand beaches, I can see the romance of an extended stay over in this tropical paradise.
 Some people say that there is still some of Henry Morgan’s treasure hidden in these islands.
 Maybe there is a little pirate in all of us.
-Come and explore the sea of seven colours !
-Who knows what treasure might be in store !
+Come and explore the sea in seven colours!
+Who knows what treasure might be in store!